django-admin-tools/django-admin-tools/docs/quickstart.rst

 Installing django-admin-tools
 -----------------------------

-django-admin-tools requires django version 1.1 or superior, optionally, if you want to display feed modules, you'll also need the `Universal Feed Parser module <http://www.feedparser.org/>`_.
+django-admin-tools requires Django version 1.1 or superior, optionally, if you want to display feed modules, you'll also need the `Universal Feed Parser module <http://www.feedparser.org/>`_.

 There are several ways to install django-admin-tools, this is explained in :ref:`the installation section <installation>`.

-For the impatient, the easier method is to install django-admin-tools via
+For the impatient, the easiest method is to install django-admin-tools via
 `easy_install <http://peak.telecommunity.com/DevCenter/EasyInstall>`_
 or `pip <http://pip.openplans.org/>`_.